 - Profit Margin – refers to the profit that is left from sales after all expenses have been accounted for.

-- Debt-to-Capital Ratio – is used to measure a business’ financial leverage.
-The debt to capital ratio focuses on the relationship of a company’s debt liabilities as part of its total debt base.
+- Debt-to-Capital Ratio – is used to measure a business’s financial leverage.
+The debt-to-capital ratio focuses on the relationship between a company’s debt liabilities as part of its total debt base.